Edward Bruce: Family life

 In 1317 he was granted dispensation by the Pope to marry Isabella daughter of William, Earl of Ross, although it is doubtful that the marriage took place.
-He did have an illegitimate son, Alexander Bruce, who would later inherit his father's earldom.Britain's Royal Families, Weir, Alison, Bodley Head, London (1989) Alexander's mother was Isabella, daughter of John of Strathbogie, 9th Earl of Atholl.
+He did have an illegitimate son, Alexander Bruce, who would later inherit his father's earldom.
+Alexander's mother was Isabella, daughter of John of Strathbogie, 9th Earl of Atholl.

 The invasion of Ireland

 Historical background

-By the early 14th century, Ireland had not had a recognised High King since Ruaidri mac Tairrdelbach Ua Conchobair (Rory O'Connor), who had been deposed by his son in 1186.
+By the early 14th century, Ireland had not had a recognised High King since Ruaidrí mac Tairrdelbach Ua Conchobair (Rory O'Connor), who had been deposed by his son in 1186.
 The country was divided between Irish dynasties and Anglo-Irish lords, each ruling separate parts of Ireland.
 (In 1258 some of the dynasties and clans had elected Brian Ua Neill to the position of High King; however, he was defeated and killed by the Normans at the Battle of Downpatrick in 1260.)

-As a descendent of Aoife MacMurrough (died 1188), Edward could also claim extensive royal Gaelic Irish ancestry that included Brian Boru (High King from 1002 to 1014) and Dermot MacMurrough (King of Leinster from 1126 to 1171); and also the Hiberno-Norse king Olaf Cuaran (died 980).
+As a descendant of Aoife MacMurrough (died 1188), Edward could also claim extensive royal Gaelic Irish ancestry that included Brian Boru (High King from 1002 to 1014) and Dermot MacMurrough (King of Leinster from 1126 to 1171); and also the Hiberno-Norse king Olaf Cuaran (died 980).
 (The Bruce brothers also descended from the kings/lords of Galloway, who were themselves a branch of the same kings of Mann and the Isles which produced Somerled (died 1164), progenitor of Clan Donald, Clan Dougall and Clan Ruari.)

 Edward's main mission in invading Ireland involved opening a second front in Scotland's ongoing war against England and depriving the English of much-needed men, materials and finance by causing havoc in Ireland.
 This became critical when English-backed Scots recaptured the Isle of Man from King Robert's control in January 1315, thereby threatening the south and south-west of Scotland and also reopening up a potential channel of aid to the English from the Anglo-Irish and native Irish.